min2ha/ukwa-site/content/collection/1035/index.en.md

   "endDateText": "31-03-2019"
 }

-# Brexit : Impact on the Republic of Ireland

 Collection about the impact of the UK exit from the European Union (EU) on the Republic of Ireland following the Referendum in June 2016.